mirko93s/btd6farmer/README.md

 ## Running the bot
 1. Open up BTD 6
 2. Run main.py in the command line with `py <location of script>/main.py --path <directory to gameplan>` or start `run.bat` to run with the default settings and gameplan.
+Some gamplans are included in the `gameplans` folder.
 3. Navigate to the homescreen of BTD 6.

 ### Bot Launch options